dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ## Methods

+### Conventions

-Unless specified explicitly otherwise, the ordering of response elements is not defined.
+Unless specified explicitly otherwise, the ordering of response elements for batch calls is not defined, i.e., is arbitrary.
 The methods, both queries and update calls, that operate on token ids are batch methods that can receive vectors of token ids as input.
 The output of such a method is a vector with records comprising a token id and a response belonging to this token id.
 The ordering of the response elements is undefined.
-This pattern does not require the caller to correlate the response elements to the input, but the response is self contained.
-For batch calls, the lenght of the output vector may be shorter than that of the input vector, e.g., in case of duplicate token ids in the input and a deduplication being performed by the method.
+This API pattern does not require the caller to correlate the response elements to the input, but the response is self contained.
+For batch calls, the lenght of the output vector may be shorter than that of the input vector, e.g., in case of duplicate token ids in the input and a deduplication being performed by the method's implementation logic.

 ### icrc7_metadata